Actively Recruiting

 - History of complete or partial colectomy

-- Significant liver disease including fibrosis, cirrhosis, NASH, NAFLD
+- Patients with significant liver disease including fibrosis, cirrhosis, NASH, NAFLD

-- Arrhythmia, ischemic heart disease, or heart failure
+- Patients with arrhythmia, ischemic heart disease, and heart failure

-- Use of antioxidant supplements (vitamin A, C, E), selenium, co-enzyme Q
+- Patients on antioxidant supplements such as vitamin A, C, E, selenium, co-enzyme Q

-- Use of amlodipine, levothyroxine, low strength aspirin, warfarin, atorvastatin, insulin, oral hypoglycemic, or chemotherapy due to drug interactions
+- Patients on amlodipine, levothyroxine, low strength aspirin, warfarin, atorvastatin, insulin, oral hypoglycemic, chemotherapy due to possible drug interactions

 AI-Screening